bartificer/programming-by-stealth/docs/pbs87.md

 The first thing to note here is that creating the generator object does not execute the generator object.
 Nothing gets logged until the first time we call `.next()` on the generator object.

-The second thing to note is that when a value is yielded `done` is `false`, but when a value is returned, `done` is `true`.
+The second thing to note is that, when a value is yielded, `done` is `false`, but when a value is returned, `done` is `true`.

 Calling generators directly can be useful, but you can also iterate over all their values with a `for...of` loop.
-Because generator objects are also iterator objects they can be used directly within a `for...if` loop, but there is a caveat, `for...of` loops only iterate over yielded values, they ignore returned values:
+Because generator objects are also iterator objects, they can be used directly within a `for...if` loop, but there is a caveat. `for...of` loops only iterate over yielded values; they ignore returned values:

 ```javascript
 // create a generator object